 Telling your story is one thing, and doing it in the right time frame is another.
 You’d be shocked at how fast 3 minutes can go by when you’re speaking about something you’re passionate about!

-Step 7: Meet policymakers on their turf
+Lastly, meet policymakers on their turf

 Vacation rental managers must join the conversation, especially at the local and state level.
 Joining in now is even more critical, because influencing laws and policies is much cheaper and more efficient than reacting to them with lawsuits or corrective policies.